kubeflow/website/content/en/docs/external-add-ons/fairing/gcp/tutorials/gcp-local-notebook.md

 +++
-title = "Train and Deploy on GCP from a Local Notebook" description = "Use Kubeflow Fairing to train and deploy a model on Google Cloud Platform (GCP) from a local notebook." weight = 30
+title = "Train and Deploy on GCP from a Local Workbench" description = "Use Kubeflow Fairing to train and deploy a model on Google Cloud Platform (GCP) from a local workbench." weight = 30

 +++

 This guide introduces you to using Kubeflow Fairing to train and deploy a model to Kubeflow on Google Kubernetes Engine (GKE), and Google Cloud ML Engine.
-As an example, this guide uses a local notebook to demonstrate how to:
+As an example, this guide uses a local workbench to demonstrate how to:

-*  Train an XGBoost model in a local notebook,
+*  Train an XGBoost model in a local workbench,
 *  Use Kubeflow Fairing to train an XGBoost model remotely on Kubeflow,
 *  Use Kubeflow Fairing to train an XGBoost model remotely on Cloud ML Engine,
 *  Use Kubeflow Fairing to deploy a trained model to Kubeflow, and